DreamPurchaseZnz/English_learning/words about life.md

 It is probable that that disease has a genetic element He outlined his plan and then proceeded to explain them in more detail;
-Having said she wasn't hungry, she then proceeded to order a three course meal
+Having said she wasn't hungry, she then proceeded to order a three course meal a productive meeting legal profession in a highly professional way the sale generated a record profit prohibitive costs she has achieved a prominence she hardly deserves he played a prominent part in the compaign the story was given a prominent position on the front page His future was full of promise with promise of sunny wether policies to promote the economic growth sales and promotion rainproof/ windproof
+Television advertising propagated a false image of ideal family he succeeded in propelling the ball across the line Fury propelled her into action the price of property has risen enormously a property developer water cover a large proportion of the earth's surface what would you propose to do now to propose marriage a prospective buyer

 ```